 Reporting obligations to other agencies

-A report to FaCS must be made when services have concerns about the safety, welfare and wellbeing of a child for any of the following reasons:
+Educators in centre-based and family day care education and care services are ‘mandatory reporters’ under NSW child protection law.
+Mandatory reporters must make a report to the Department of Communities and Justice (DCJ) when they have current concerns about the safety, welfare and wellbeing of a child for any of the following reasons:

 - the basic physical or psychological needs of the child or young person are not being met (neglect)